ianjure/markov-chain-trading/README.md

 where $X_n$ represents the state at time $n$.

-The goal of this project is to develop a simple Markov trading model using historical stock price data and simulate the strategy's potential market returns by deploying a web application that anyone can use.
+The goal of this project is to develop a simple Markov trading model using historical stock price data and simulate its potential market returns in an options trading environment.
+Additionally, we will deploy a web application that allows users to test the model's effectiveness.

 ## Data Overview